 How (to inscribe)

 Parental consent Parent or guardian permission is required IN ADDITION to the online application below.
-Please DOWNLOAD and sign the permission form, and send us a scanned copy to firstname.lastname@example.org
+Please DOWNLOADand sign the Parental consent form, and send us a scanned copy to email@example.com

 Agreements and consent